haris2718/employee-attendance-reports/README.md

     - Less than defined work duration
 - Date-based organization of reports
 - Merge data from multiple locations/floors
-- VirusTotal-friendly file naming for integration and backups

 ## 📁 File Structure